jhinkey/liferay-docs/deployment/articles/05-upgrading-to-liferay-7-2/06-upgrading-the-liferay-database/01-upgrading-the-liferay-database-intro.markdown

 the upgrade tool to upgrade everything.
 It's the easiest, most comprehensive way to upgrade from those versions.
 Since version 7.0, however, @product@'s modular framework lets you upgrade modules--even the core--individually.
-Focusing first on upgrading the core and your most important modules might be better for you.
+Focusing first on upgrading the core and your most important modules might be advisable for big databases so that you can make a backup in the middle of the process.
 The point is, the @product-ver@ upgrade process is flexible.

 **Note:** Liferay enterprise subscribers can use the upgrade tool to execute upgrades for fix packs.
-Since @product@ 7.1, a fix pack's micro upgrade processes (core database schema micro version changes) are not mandatory.
+Since @product@ 7.1, a fix pack's micro upgrade processes in the Core (database schema micro version changes) are not mandatory.
 This means you can install a fix pack (i.e., core code) without having to execute the database schema micro version changes---you can execute micro version changes when you want, even outside of a major or minor version upgrade.
 Before using the upgrade tool to execute a fix pack's micro upgrade process, however, you must shut down the server, install the fix pack, and [back up the @product@ database, installation, and Document Library store](/discover/deployment/-/knowledge_base/7-1/backing-up-a-liferay-installation).

+For modules, micro database schema version changes are executed after fix pack installation unless you set AutoUpgrade config to false.